 As a fundraising leader, you may have put a lot of thought into how to market matching gifts before and during the donation process.
+For example, you might host a matching donation challenge and mention matching gifts as a way to increase the impact of donations.
 That’s great—doing so lays a solid foundation and begins increasing awareness about the opportunity.
 Not to mention, it allows your team to collect much-needed data points regarding your donors’ employing companies.

 But for the donor, clicking submit or mailing a check often feels like the final step.
 And for this reason alone, many eligible matches go unclaimed—thus, resulting in available funds being left on the table.